almende/vis/README.md

 - Graph.
 Display a graph of network with nodes and edges.
 - DataSet and DataView.
 A flexible key/value based data set.
   Add, update, and remove items.
 Subscribe on changes in the data set.
-  Filter, order, and cast data.
+  Filter, order, and cast items.

-Vis.js Library is part of [CHAP](http://chap.almende.com),
-the Common Hybrid Agent Platform, developed by [Almende B.V](http://almende.com).
+The vis.js library is developed by [Almende B.V](http://almende.com).

 ## Install